-For students wishing to enter the master's program in education/certification in education: The education program will allow up to four graduate courses to be taken while the student is an undergraduate.
-If a student wishes to take the entire four courses, two must fall in the senior's final semester as an undergraduate.
+For students wishing to enter the master's program in education/ certification in education: The education program will allow up to three graduate courses to be taken while the student is an undergraduate.
+If a student wishes to take the entire three courses, two must fall in the senior's final semester as an undergraduate.
 Further, it is expected that all juniors and seniors wishing to take graduate courses show substantial evidence of academic progress toward their undergraduate degree.
 Students may not take graduate courses in lieu of required courses by the program.
+Students must maintain a 2.75 G.P.A. to take graduate courses.

 COURSE REQUIREMENTS FOR THE MAJOR: Credits

 MAT 125 Calculus I 4

 MAT 126 Calculus II 4

 MAT 202 Calculus III 4

-MAT 300 Math Reasoning 3
+MAT 300 Math Reasoning

-MAT 301 Real Analysis I 3
+MAT 301 Real Analysis I

-MAT 315 Linear Algebra 3
+MAT 315 Linear Algebra

 MAT 401 Abstract Algebra I 3

-Select and of following two courses
+Salast and of fallowing two sources